slinares03/sdai-ic-d5-2-flexbox-basics/README.md

 | order             | <integer>                             | Controls the order in which flex items appear in the flex container.         |

 ### ToDo list ✅
+**Attention**: When you complete a task, put an `x` in the middle of the brackets to mark it off your ToDo list.

 1. **Introduction:**
     - [ ] Understand the requirements of a flexible image gallery.
-You might notice the images this time are optimized to be smaller than previous images we've used, which comes with costs and benefits, but is generally a best practice whenever you don't need larger, higher quality images.
+You might notice the images are also optimized to be smaller than images we've used in prior lessons, which comes with costs and benefits, but is generally a best practice whenever you don't need larger, higher quality images.

 2. **Step-by-Step Walkthrough:**
     - [ ] **Task 1:** Create the HTML structure.